 If you've delved into the Google Home ecosystem, you might be wondering which of the dizzying array of smart home devices work with the Google Assistant.
 After all, controlling your home with your voice is one of the key reasons to buy a smart speaker – which is where our definitive guide comes in.

-Since the company unveiled the original Home and added both Mini and Max editions, we've seen plenty more devices with Google Assistant built in from Android TVs to third party smart speakers.
+Since the company unveiled the original Home and added both Mini and Max editions, we've seen plenty more devices with Google Assistant built in from Android TVs to third party smart speakers and even cameras like the Nest Cam IQ.
 Google has also added integration with a healthy amount of other smart devices, so we’ve broken down some of the best and most popular options for you to choose from.

 Whether it’s smart variations of lights, plugs, thermostats or even just streaming devices, we’ve got you covered.
 And a tip to keep in mind - you can spot a 'Works with the Google Assistant' badge to determine which products work with Google Home.

 If you have a device at home that isn't on this list, we'd highly recommend trying out the smart home platforms and apps IFTTT, Yonomi and Stringify which connect different bits of tech together to fill in the gaps.
 For instance, with Yonomi you can control Sonos with Google Assistant.

 Google Assistant compatible lights

 Most of our best smart light picks are Google Assistant compatible - the main omission here is Ikea's budget Trådfri range but we're told Google voice controls are on the way.

 Perhaps the most well known smart lighting system out there, there’s no better place to start this list than with Philips Hue.
 The Hue ecosystem is continually growing with many different kits and lights to make your place all fancy and colourful.
 From bowl lights and light strips to bulbs and lamps, the extensive number of options you have make this a worthy consideration.